 Tackling Mt.
 Humphreys

 The plan is to break camp early tomorrow and get the rest of the way up and over this mountain as quickly as possible, while the overnight-hardened snow might hold me better.

-I think I have about 6-10 miles of snow to plow through.
+I think I have about six to 10 miles of snow to plow through.
 Wish me luck.
 I’m going to need it!

 11.9 miles today